-- Allegro.
-Our Allegro system is the first R2R printing system to allow for one-step R2R printing, while most existing R2R printers require six steps.
-The Allegro is in beta testing at three customer sites and we are targeting its commercial launch within the next 18 months.
-The Allegro takes advantage of our patented wet-on-wet methodology to allow for in-line printing on various fabrics, without requiring a separate pre-treatment process, thereby avoiding the need to use textiles that are specifically designed for digital printing.
-The Allegro is designed to achieve high throughputs and does not require water or steam for any part of the printing process, making it friendly to the environment. - Vulcan.
-Our Vulcan system is designed to enable mass production of customized garments with high and consistent printing quality.
+Our Vulcan system is currently in beta stage.
+It is designed to enable mass production of customized garments with high and consistent printing quality.
 It is designed to run at throughputs higher than any of our existing systems.
 The system's architecture takes a different ergonomic approach to the sequence of loading and unloading of garments than that of our existing systems, enabling higher throughputs.
-We expect to begin beta testing of the Vulcan at customer sites in 2015 and are targeting its commercial launch within the next 24 months.
+The system utilizes state of the art print head technology and specially designed inks which allow for significant reduction in cost per print.
+We began beta testing of the Vulcan at customer sites in the first quarter of 2016 and are targeting its commercial launch during the second half of 2016.
 Given the Vulcan's ease of setup and high throughput levels, we are seeking to disrupt the core screen printed textile industry and target replacement of a significant installed base of automated carousels.
 The Vulcan also capitalizes on our advanced print head and ink technology to limit waste, allowing for installation in locations where carousels cannot be installed due to environmental, health and safety laws and regulations.